For many businesses, Microsoft Excel is the application that handles financial tracking and analytics. As businesses...

 Organizations already using business analytics systems can benefit from performing analytics in software made for the task instead of Excel.
 Many business users download information from their existing business intelligence system into Excel and then perform additional analysis, Kugel said.
 “One of the advantages of working with a dedicated [financial analytics] application is that it’s directly connected to [the company’s] data store” and not modified by an end user, he added.

 Inventory existing spreadsheet processes

 To prepare financial data to move off Excel, inventory the spreadsheets the organization is using, said Max Henrion, CEO of Lumina Decision Systems Inc. in Los Gatos, Calif.
-“A lot of times, there’s no central place where the spreadsheets are tracked, so the first challenge is just to identify them,” he said.
+“A lot of times, there’s no central place where the spreadsheets are tracked, so the challenge is just to identify them,” he said.

 In fact, much of the financial data preparation process involves just understanding the thought processes behind the data analysis.
 “What [companies have] to start to do to move off Excel is figure out what they're trying to do, [such as] build more flexibility [or] reduce costs associated with financial reports,” said Toffer Winslow, general manager at Lavastorm Analytics in Boston.
 Companies need “to start with a firm understanding of what they’re trying to accomplish,” he added.

 After companies determine the financial data analysis process, they should involve end users in the decision making, Henrion said.
 “If [the transition to software] happens without their buy-in, it's probably not going to be a happy outcome.”